msma87/lights-out-challenge/README.md

 ## 👩‍💻 About the Developer

 This project was developed as part of a technical assessment for a Fullstack Developer position.
-It was built with attention to detail, responsiveness, and clean code — reflecting my learning journey and growth as a developer.
+It was built with attention to detail, responsiveness, and clean code, reflecting my learning journey and growth as a developer.